wp-cli/handbook/philosophy.md

 This page contains a list of guidelines that should inform decisions related to scope, command organization and behaviour:

+## Good commands are simple, interact with WordPress, and solve one unique problem.

+When a command implements existing WordPress functionality (e.g. `wp export`), it should mirror and re-use existing WordPress behavior as much as possible.
+Doing so ensures to meet the user's assumed expectations of behavior.

+When a command adds functionality not present in the WordPress admin (e.g. `wp search-replace`), it should solve one unique problem and interact with WordPress in some way.
+Good commands are born of true user need; for a new proposed WP-CLI command, there probably should be existing prior art in the ecosystem.

+If a command provides useful functionality, but it doesn't have anything to do with WordPress, it doesn't belong in WP-CLI.

+## Consistency makes an enjoyable user experience.

+Whenever possible, commands should emulate one another with consistent usage behavior, argument names, and documentation.

 ## Composability is always a good idea.

 One of the most useful ideas in UNIX was that of [pipelines](http://en.wikipedia.org/wiki/Pipeline_%28Unix%29).